Sheldonwl/rpi-cluster-k3s/README.md

 ## Setup Pi's
 ### Download image
 Go to https://www.raspberrypi.org/downloads/ and use whatever OS image you like.
 I used "Raspbian Stretch with desktop".
 However, I recommend using the Rasbian Strech Lite image, if you can find your way around the OS just fine from the cli and if you have a smaller sized SD card.
-The setup was quite easy, so will be using the Lite image in the future as well.
+The setup was quite easy, so I will be using the Lite image in the future as well.

 ### Installation guide
-I won't be recreating the wheel, so just follow: https://www.raspberrypi.org/documentation/installation/installing-images/README.md to install the images.
+I won't be reinventing the wheel, so just follow: https://www.raspberrypi.org/documentation/installation/installing-images/README.md to install the OS image.

 ### Configure
-After flashing the image and placing the SD card in your Pi, connect a monitor to the HDMI port and connect the micro-USB cable.
+After flashing the image and placing the SD card in your Pi, connect a monitor to the HDMI port and connect the micro-USB cable to power up the Pi.
-If you installed the desktop version, go to your start menu and open your raspberry configurations.
-If you're doing it from the CLI you can follow: https://www.raspberrypi.org/documentation/configuration/raspi-config.md Now you can enable SSH, change the hostname, change the default password etc.
+If you installed the desktop version you can follow: [Desktop setup]() If you're doing it from the CLI you can follow: [CLI setup]()

 ### Setup DHCP server
 I chose to make one of the Pi's a DHCP server, so I don't have to depend on an external router.
 My setup uses the Wi-Fi of the Pi running the DHCP server as access to the internet.
 You can choose to do it the same way or just use and external router to act as DHCP server.
 If you choose this route, you might want to assign static IP's to the Pi's, in the router’s configs.